lkcozy/code-notes/notes/communication/writing/writing_general.md

 - If you feel differently, please `weigh in with` comments.
 - The key to `breaking this circle` is to become more `aware of` the reward reinforcing your behavior.
 - Your bad behaviors may not change immediately, but `stick with it`.
+- What a scorcher(extremely hot day) it is today.

 ## Management